 Here is a clip by Cyprian a young French gentleman of the Youtube school that we rather like.
 He covers many topics with a scattering of such previously discussed words with lots of hand and body gestures that you will be familiar with if you live in France.

 This one is about coffee and in particular the capsule variety.
-I love the bit where he describes in his mind what the coffee with no sugar really tastes like.
+I love the bit where he describes - in his mind - what coffee with no sugar really tastes like.